garycrawford/lein-life/README.md

 > and then we die.
 > - Mark Renton, Trainspotting by Irvine Welsh

+Rents is a Leiningen template to give your project a better environment and chance in life than Mark Renton!

 # Usage
 [![Build Status](https://snap-ci.com/garycrawford/lein-rents/branch/master/build_image)](https://snap-ci.com/garycrawford/lein-rents/branch/master)

-A Leiningen template which produces a docker ready site or api with embedded Jetty web-server, Graphite/Grafanna instrumentation and many customisations.

 You can use this template by executing:

     $ lein new rents <project-name> <type> [options]

     Types:
-* api      Create a new web api
+      api  | Create a new web api
-* site     Create a new site
+      site | Create a new site

+    Options:
+      -d, --db   | DATABASE | Database to be used.
+Currently only supports `mongodb` -v         |          | Verbosity level; may be specified multiple times to increase value -h, --help |          |

-You can then launch the app by:
+You can then launch the igenerated app or site by executing:

     $ cd <project-name>
     $ docker-compose up